marcozanotti/website/content/about.md

 I also I offer **consultancy and training** about forecasting, machine learning, and the development of business specific statistical models.
-I helped several companies, like Luxottica, Mediaworld, and Blue Panorama Airlines, to improve their forecasting processes and tools.
+Over the years, I helped several companies, like Luxottica, Mediaworld, and Blue Panorama Airlines, to improve their forecasting processes and tools.

 I like teaching, indeed, since 2018 I have helped **more than 300 students** with their exams, thesis and PhD projects, through **private